jitendrathakur/ng-pioneer/README.md

-# ng-pioneer
+# welcome-es6
-AngularJS Interview practice material, with latest UX practice and tools
+getting started with es6 and babel